CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 1. Select **Create** at the bottom of the page to create the file policy.

 You've successfully created a file policy that detects and quarantines files with sensitive credit card data.

+## Review

+In this lab, you have completed the following tasks:

+- Created a DLP policy in simulation mode
+- Modified a DLP policy
+- Created a DLP policy in PowerShell
+- Activated a policy in simulation mode
+- Modified policy priority
+- Enabled file inspection in Microsoft 365 Defender
+- Created a file policy for Microsoft 365 Defender